hydroper-jet/lang/draftDocuments/0.1.0/design.md

-# org.hydroper.js
+# org.hydroper.javascript

-org.hydroper.js is a flexible, multi-paradigm, strongly typed scripting language.
-It compiles to the org.hydroper.js Virtual Machine Bytecode and includes miscellaneous standard objects.
+org.hydroper.javascript is a flexible, multi-paradigm, strongly typed scripting language.
+It compiles to the org.hydroper.javascript Virtual Machine Bytecode and includes miscellaneous standard objects.

 ```js
 use js.swing.*;